 Any fracture that involves the periodontal ligament space of an erupted tooth should be considered an open (contaminated) fracture, requiring administration of systemic antibiotics, at least until the fracture has been reduced and stabilized.

 Because many fractures through the angle communicate with either the erupted third or second molars, most angle fractures are open.
-If the fracture extends only into the area of an unerupted third molar, and there is no break in the surface mucosa, such fractures are considered closed.
+If the fracture extends only into an unerupted third molar area, and there is no break in the surface mucosa, such fractures are considered closed.

-Closed fractures may not require the use of antibiotics prior to surgery but may be treated with prophylactic antibiotics in the perioperative period.
+Closed fractures may not require antibiotics before surgery but may be treated with prophylactic antibiotics in the perioperative period.

-When an infection arises during the postoperative period, carefully evaluate teeth in the line of fracture as potential sources of the infection.
+When an infection arises during the postoperative period, carefully evaluate teeth in the fracture line as potential infection sources.